athornton/wordle-solver/README.md

 get `/usr/share/dict/words`.
 If you want to use a word-frequency file, use the `--word-frequency-file` option to set it.

+If you want to use a different character frequency file (for instance, you want to use frequency of letters in dictionary words rather than in text, or you want to use digits as your charactes), `--character-frequency-file` will do that.

+You can also generate character frequencies with `--dynamic-character-frequency`, which will iterate over your word list to build the frequency map.
+This might take a while if you had an enormous dictionary.

 You can set the initial guess with `--initial-guess`.
 From a character-frequency standpoint, at least with the dictionaries I've been using, `atone` is the best starting guess.
 I usually like to start with